 Yes, enrolling in the Self-Determination Program is completely voluntary.

-Having a facilitator show always be at no cost to the participant.
-The Regional center budget allows for you to have one at no cost for your transition. to the new plan.
+Having a facilitator should always be at no cost to the participant.
+The Regional center budget allows for you to have one at no cost for your transition and built into your budget for the new plan.

 Participants retain the same rights as other regional center consumers.
 Nothing changes.